profriemke/oamk-teaching/README.md

 # Oamk International Week Teaching

 This is the code of the application of my OAMK ITSEW2019 International Week teaching.
 Happy playing with the code!
+If you have questions or find any error, please feel free to contact me.

 Thorsten Riemke